Skip to content

-How can I use SCPs and tag policies to prevent users in my AWS Organizations member accounts from creating resources?
+How do I use SCPs and tag policies so that users in my organization's member accounts in Organizations can't create resources?

 0